Current development workflow

 - Will reviewers know how to test and validate it?

-- Is there enough coverity with unit tests?
+- Is there enough coverage with unit tests?

 - Does the commit history has a clear and concise message?